 When my younger sister Janet and I were very little – probably 3 and 8 respectively, we had a secret stash of jewels in a little cardboard jigsaw puzzle box.
 We carried this beloved stash on outings, including when our mom traded in her massive light blue Chevy station wagon for a new car.
 Much to my dismay – Janet was really too young to panic – after we drove out in our new vehicle, I realized it had been left behind, hidden under the seat.
 Luckily, we were able to reclaim it and we had this box for at least another 5 years, adding to its content here and there.

-A few years later, when my childhood friend Myra offered to give my sister Janet some old costume jewelry from her Oma (grandma), I secretly pined away for it for myself.
-I didn’t dare ask her, because I knew she would judge me and say no. It was around this time, at age 10, that I developed a keen fascination of gemology.
+A few years later, when my childhood friend Myra offered to give my sister Janet some old costume jewelry from her Oma (grandma), I secretly wanted this for myself.
+I didn’t dare ask her, because I knew she would judge me and say no. It was around this time, at age 10, that I became fascinated with gemstones.
 One of my favorite holiday gifts from the Sears Wish Book was a rock tumbler that I used in our basement.
 For months I tumbled quartz and other inexpensive stones and my family endured the whirring of the motor and stones tumbling in the plastic barrel.
 I also fancied myself a prospector – digging up garnets in our backyard – of course these were not gemstone grade, but the type used to manufacture sandpaper and the like.

 When I was in my first year at RISD, I discovered Gemorama, a mail order company with great prices.
 In business since 1969, the website is still live, but I discovered that they may already be closed (the 800 number is disconnected).
 I would order mainly cabochons and some sterling settings – always looking forward to the little packages that would arrive at Box 282 in the RISD mailroom.
 Yes, I still remember that box number – in fact, memories of RISD are more vivid than things that occurred yesterday.
 During my last year in Providence, a classmate told me about a wonderful findings company called Wolf E. Myrow, in the Olneyville section of town.
 I wrote about this terrific place in an earlier blog.
 Of course, Providence was known as the costume jewelry capital of the U.S., with countless findings houses and manufacturers.